Dominikasc/NLP_cyberbully_finalProject/README.md

 **Methods I try and why**:
 - Compare TFIDF with Word2vec to preprocess dataset for classification.
 I am trying two different approaches, one statistical approach and one learning approach
 - Compare random forest with xgboost, using random forest as baseline for the classification

-**Further questions**:
-- Which of the classifications is easier to distinguish?